JeedenPOGIta/ProgrammingAssignment3/README.md

 ## [PROBLEM 2]

-Using the same data frame in the first problem, we need to find the following:
+Using the same data frame and importing of pandas as pd in the first problem, we need to find the following:

 a.
 Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7...) of cars. <br>